-In accordance with the provisions of Section 377 of the Companies and Allied Matters Act, 2020, the Directors are responsible for the preparation of annual financial statements which give a true and fair view of the financial position of the Company and of the The responsibilities include ensuring that:
+In accordance with the provisions of Section 377 of the Companies and Allied Matters Act, 2020 (As amended), the Directors are responsible for the preparation of annual financial statements which give a true and fair view of the financial position of the Company and of the profit or loss for the financial year.

+The responsibilities include ensuring that:

-- a. appropriate internal controls are established both to safeguard the assets of the Company and to prevent and detect fraud and other irregularities. - b. the Company keeps accounting records which disclose with reasonable accuracy the financial position of the Company and which ensures that the financial statements comply with the requirements of the Companies and Allied Matters Act, 2020. - c.
-The Company has used suitable accounting policies, consistently applied and supported by reasonable and prudent judgments and estimates, and that all applicable accounting standards have been followed.
+- (a) appropriate internal controls are established both to safeguard the assets of the Company and to prevent and detect fraud and other irregularities. - (b) the Company keeps accounting records which disclose with reasonable accuracy the financial position of the Company and which ensures that the financial statements comply with the requirements of the Companies and Allied Matters Act, 2020 (As amended). - (c) The Company has used suitable accounting policies, consistently applied and supported by reasonable and prudent judgments and estimates, and that all applicable accounting standards have been followed.